Nested Nozzle Mixer

 Gas/liquid mixing can be provided for mixer configuration by precisely controlling the primary nozzle flow velocity and floating weir submergence.
 In these cases liquid/liquid slurry mixing would occur at a lower primary nozzle flow velocity than gas/liquid mixing.
 A threshold flow condition in the primary nozzle would void the annulus and reduce the floating weir submergence through mixer buoyant effects.
 The weir would eventually surface, cutting any liquid flow to the annulus.
 Headspace gas would be drawn through the annulus to the primary nozzle location where it would disperse to the vessel bottom.

 Nested Nozzle Mixer prototype during assembly.
-Testing to occur Spring/Summer 2018.
-Data will be collected and analyzed proving two patents claims setting a new standard for the industry.
+Testing is ongoing 2019.
+Data is being collected and analyzed proving the two patents claims setting a new standard for the industry.